vsatyasa/Nimble/readme.md

 There is a shell script given which aids in building the docker images `build_images.sh`, Running this shell script creates two images nimble-server and nimble-client

-The instructions to server and client will be printed on the screen like this.
+The instructions to server and client will be printed on tball he screen like this.

+_Running Server_

+docker run --network host nimble-server

+_Running Client_

+docker run --network host -e Display="0" nimble-client

+While running in docker the display of the ball will be disabled

 ## Running the test cases.